owebeeone/pythonopenscad/README.md

 So why did I write PythonOpenScad?
 I really don't like the OpenScad syntax and I wanted a bit more error checking and flexibility with the supported data types.
 [OpenPyScad](https://github.com/taxpon/openpyscad) could be a whole lot better and it seems like it needs a bit of a rewrite.
 It still supports Python 2 (and 3) but I wanted to move on.

-PythonOpenScad is yet another OpenScad script generator (and only this).
-I will only entertain features that are specific to supporting OpenScad compatibility in PythonOpenScad .
-PythonOpenScad supports both the [SolidPython](https://github.com/SolidCode/SolidPython) and [OpenPyScad](https://github.com/taxpon/openpyscad) solid modelling API. (i.e. all the OpenScad transforms, 3D and 2D shapes etc are supported.
+PythonOpenScad provides a layer to generate OpenScad scripts or directly manipulate 3D meshes using Manifold3D.
+I will only entertain features that are specific to supporting OpenScad compatibility or Manifold3D integration in PythonOpenScad.
+PythonOpenScad supports both the [SolidPython](https://github.com/SolidCode/SolidPython) and [OpenPyScad](https://github.com/taxpon/openpyscad) solid modelling API styles.

 * Parameters are checked or converted and will raise exceptions if parameters are incompatible.